An inguinal hernia is a condition that occurs in the groin area when the intestinal tissues push through the inguinal canal.

 An indirect inguinal hernia is the most common type.
-It often occurs in premature births, when the inguinal canal is not fully developed.
-However, this type of hernia can occur at any time during your life.
+It often occurs in premature births when the inguinal canal is not fully developed.
+However, this type of hernia can occur anytime during your life.
 This condition is more common in men.

 The direct inguinal hernia occurs most often in adults.
 It is most often attributed to the weakening of muscles during adulthood.

 Inguinal hernias can also be classified as imprisoned or strangulated.
-Incarcerated inguinal hernias are trapped in the groin muscles and strangulated hernias are more serious medical conditions that restrict the flow of blood to the small intestine, which are potentially fatal and require emergency medical attention.
+Incarcerated inguinal hernias are trapped in the groin muscles, and strangulated hernias are more serious medical conditions that restrict blood flow to the small intestine, are potentially fatal, and require emergency medical attention.

 These hernias can be easily pushed back into the abdomen when lying down.
-However, if you are not able to be pushed again, you may have a strangulated inguinal hernia.
-Your doctor can make this determination during a physical examination, since you may be asked to cough the patient while standing and be able to check when it is at its greatest point.
+However, if you cannot be gone again, you may have a strangulated inguinal hernia.
+Your doctor can make this determination during a physical examination since you may be asked to cough the patient while standing and be able to check when it is at its most significant point.

-Surgery is the main treatment for inguinal hernias , which consists of a very common operation leading to a highly successful procedure.
+Surgery is the primary treatment for inguinal hernias, which consists of a pervasive operation leading to a highly successful procedure.
 Your doctor will recommend either herniorrhaphy (“open” repair) or laparoscopy.

 - Returning the abdominal tissues to the abdomen.